dkechag/Benchmark-DKbench/README.md

  * **Regex/Replace utf8:** Exactly the same as above, but reads into a utf8 string.
 Perl version can make a big difference, as unicode behaviour has changed (old Perl versions are faster but less strict in general).
  * **Test Moose:** Runs 110 tests from the Moose 2.2201 test suite.
 The least CPU-intensive test, most of the time will be spent loading the interpreter and the Moose module for each test, which is behaviour representative of how a perl test suite runs by default.

+### Notes

+The benchmark suite was created to compare the performance of various cloud offerings.
+See the [relevant perl blog post](http://blogs.perl.org/users/dimitrios_kechagias/2022/03/cloud-provider-performance-comparison-gcp-aws-azure-perl.html).

 ### License

  This software is copyright (c) 2021 by Dimitrios Kechagias.